qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

        validExpenseRequestDetailParameters {travellingFrom = invalidPlace}))
 ```

-Marc: why is expenseRequestDetail called an expenseRequestDetail?
+When showing this code, Marc asked, why is `expenseRequestDetail` called an
-Willem: because we had an expense request, and it needed more details, where previously it didn't have much.
-And we couldn't come up with a more meaningful name.
-The stakeholders wanted to get some idea of expense requesters' itinerary, and people may want to explain more, so there is an explanation field.
+`expenseRequestDetail`?
+My response was that I had an expense request,
+and it needed more details, where previously it didn't have many.
+And I
+couldn't come up with a more meaningful name.
+The stakeholders wanted to get
+some idea of expense requester's itinerary, and people may want to explain more,
+so there is an explanation field.

 The tests for `expense request` follow a similar pattern as the tests for Place,
 with `shouldFailValidation`, objects for `empty` and `nonEmpty` etc. If I had to